Vector-Summed Motor-Drive

 The novel application of leading-edge motor theory has led to an improvement and simplification of accurate six-step PMS motor control for high-volume, cost-sensitive applications.
 Precise phase control of step advancement is achieved by sensing motor phase directly, from its induced terminal voltages, and combining winding voltages vectorially to produce waveforms that correctly commutate the motor at their zero-crossings.
 The result is higher, smoother torque and is simple to implement.

-This technical report is based on an evolving approach to motor drives with the following features:
+This technology is based on an evolving approach to motor drives with the following features:

 Low-cost, microcontroller-based